nilsso/nilsso.github.io-src/pages/programming/python/index.md

 1. In `settings.py`, `ROOT_URLCONF` points to the base web-app URL table
 2. Regex patterns all URL tables determine to either respond with a view or to pass the request to other modules.

+## Testing

+With tests, more is better, and redundancy is okay.
+Include:

+1. a separate `TestClass` for each model or view
+2. a separate test method for each set of conditions to test
+3. test method names that describe their functions